Faltenreich/Diaguard/README.md

 ## Legal

+The manufacturer of this software assumes no responsibility for the topicality, correctness, completeness or quality of the information provided.
+Liability claims against the manufacturer, which relate to material or immaterial nature, caused by the use or non-use of the software are excluded.

 #### Redistribution

 Additionally to the permissions, conditions and limitations of the GPLv3, the permission for redistribution must be manually requested in advance.
 This ensures that neither the original software or any fork will be affected negatively by terms and conditions like the [Google Play Developer Distribution Agreement](https://play.google.com/about/developer-distribution-agreement.html).
 If you plan to redistribute this software, please contact the maintainer at [diaguard.de@gmail.com](mailto:diaguard.de@gmail.com).